 I live a colourful life that allows me to seek the broadest perspective possible.
 I criticise Western conservatives as well as liberals.
 I criticise the Chinese government, the US government, Nordic governments, etc. You get the point.
 I experience.
 I trust my logic.
 I look for a balance.
-I do not have a [Country]-centred view, and I do not stick to any one "standard" ideology of today's world.
+I don't have a [Country]-centred view and don't stick to any one "standard" ideology of today's world.

-TRAVELLING, LANGUAGES, and CULTURES are some of my most serious hobbies.
 My physical and consequent inner journeys have empowered me for over a decade.
-I have been to 71 countries, mostly on my own, and I currently live in Sweden.
-Before that, I have lived in:
+I have been to 72 countries, mostly on my own, and I currently divide my time between Sweden and Pakistan.
+I have also lived in

 - China [1990-2003]: I was born in Shanghai, went to primary school there, and worked at Radio Shanghai;